K-Scorpio/scorpiosec/content/en/posts/HTB-Surveillance.md

 ## Privilege Escalation

-Running `sudo -l`, we find out that the user `zoneminder` can execute anything matching the pattern `/usr/bin/zm[a-zA-Z]*.pl` with `sudo` privileges without being prompted for a password.
+Running `sudo -l`, we learn that the user `zoneminder` can execute anything matching the pattern `/usr/bin/zm[a-zA-Z]*.pl` with `sudo` privileges without being prompted for a password.
 Moreover any options can be passed to the commands thanks to the wildcard `*`.

 ![sudo -l command](/images/HTB-Surveillance/sudo-l.png)